 Most OEM BMW wheels feature a stamped offset marking ET followed by a number.
 "ET" is a German abbreviation for "Einpresstiefe" or "insertion depth".
 A number stating the offset in millimeters follows the "ET" stamping.
 A marking of ET35 has a positive offset of 35mm.
 See the image below for clarification.

-Why is wheel offset important to understand?
+Why is the offset of wheels important to understand?

-Offset is of no use to you if you are running the factory wheels which were originally delivered with your vehicle.
-Knowing and understanding wheel offset comes into play when you are in the market for new wheels, even if they original wheels from another model.
+Offset is of no use to you if you are running the factory wheels originally delivered with your vehicle.
+Knowing and understanding wheel offset comes into play when you are in the market for new wheels; even if they original wheels from another model.
 Most people purchase wheels based off of looks and stud pattern but often overlook offset as a key factor in installation fit.

 Too low of an offset and your wheels will hit your fenders, too high of an offset and your wheels will hit your inner suspension components.
 It is important to note that if you are going for a wider wheel but keeping the same offset, you are already moving the wheel face closer to your fender.
 If changing wheel width you have to consider offset for a proper fit.
 Consult with a proper technician or do your research on changing offset before buying an expensive set of wheels.